-We keep circling back to wall mirrors because they are so versatile.
-In this room, for instance, they’re used as a vintage accent alongside the two table lamps.
-The effect this creates is that light is amplified, giving the room a more inviting atmosphere.
+The wall mirrors in this room are versatile and make the room large and spacious.
+The vintage accents alongside the two table lamps.
+The effect this creates is that light is amplified giving the room a welcoming atmosphere.

 51. Comforting Home

 A serene evening spent in a living-room with vintage elements sounds like a dream.
 This particular living room is the materialization of that dream.